 Changes to travel around Paddington Station due to Crossrail works

-Changes to taxi drop-off and pick up points.
-Alterations to local walking routes.
+- Changes to taxi drop-off and pick up points

-Eastbourne Terrace will be closed from this Sunday (12 February) with changes to bus, taxi and walking routes as work continues on a new Crossrail station at Paddington.
+Eastbourne Terrace will be closed from 12 February 2012 with changes to bus, taxi and walking routes as work continues on a new Crossrail station at Paddington.

 The new Crossrail station will be built under Eastbourne Terrace and Departures Road.

 To enable excavation of the 260metre-long station box, Eastbourne Terrace will need to be closed for two years.

 When it opens in late 2018, Crossrail will significantly reduce journey times from Paddington to the West End, the City and Docklands and increase London's rail network capacity by 10 per cent.

 The closure of Eastbourne Terrace will mean changes to bus and taxi services and walking routes into and out of the station.